 What is the university doing to advocate for international students and scholars?

-In addition to pursuing strategies and initiatives in consultation with our peers throughout the Association of American Universities (AAU), the Association of Public and Land-Grant Universities, and other national organizations, the university has joined the Presidents’ Alliance on Higher Education and Immigration, an alliance of over 500 college and university leaders, in condemning the apprehension and detention of international students.
+The university has joined the Presidents’ Alliance on Higher Education and Immigration, an alliance of over 500 college and university leaders, that has condemned the apprehension and detention of international students and that is working to support their rights.